yeatmanlab/roar-core-tasks/README.md

 	- for pre-k, they only do the forward block (backward is too hard)

 4. Something’s the Same [EF: Cognitive Flexibility]
-	- asked Laura Kuhn for materials
+	- asked Laura Kuhn for materials; she cannot share
 	- Jelena says they'd like to combine the FIST and StS tasks to cover the full age range (meeting Mon, Dec 4)

 5. TROG [Language: Grammar]